xobjectz/otpcr/README.rst

 save the following it in /etc/systemd/system/otpcr.service and replace "<user>" with the user running pipx::

     [Unit]
-    Description=The 117 communication record of the year 2019 to the Office of the Prosecutor of the International Criminal Court
+    Description=Office of the Prosecutor's Communication Record 117 of the year 2019.
     Requires=network-online.target
     After=network-online.target